Amoxicillin is an antibiotic.

 Pregnancy and breastfeeding

-Amoxicillin is safe to take at the usual doses during pregnancy and while breastfeeding.
+It's usually safe to take amoxicillin during pregnancy and while breastfeeding.

 Cautions with other medicines

 There are some medicines that don't mix well with amoxicillin.

 Tell your doctor if you're taking these medicines before you start taking amoxicillin:

 - other antibiotics

 There are no known problems with taking herbal remedies and supplements alongside amoxicillin.